simonefagini/Fluo-for-Rhino/commands/README.md

   Targeted properties: Object Color, Material, Linetype, Print Color, and Print Width.
   Tested on Rhino v8 on Windows 11.

+- ### countingDot_cmd.py
+  Sets a quick text dot set to visually count elements.
+  Tested on Rhino v8 on Windows 11.

   #### List of object types:
    ```